All My Children: International broadcasting

 As of 2013, new episodes are available for purchase worldwide via the iTunes store.
 In Australia, All My Children aired on free to air channel 7TWO at 11 am weekdays.
 7TWO screened episodes from 2007.
 It had previously aired on Network Ten in the late 1980s.

-In France, All My Children, under the title La Force du Destin (Strength of Destiny) was aired on TF1 in March 2003, with episodes eight years behind the US during a week at 2:30 pm (after The Young and the Restless).
+In France, All My Children, under the title La Force du Destin (Strength of Destiny) was aired on TF1 in March 2003, with episodes ten years behind the US during a week at 2:30 pm (after The Young and the Restless).
 But, because of a fall of the audience, the show was canceled.

 In Italy, All My Children, under the title La valle dei pini (Pine Valley), started to air on Canale 5 in September 1985 at 2:30 pm, with episodes four years behind the US in January 1987, it was moved to another channel, Rete 4, always at 2:30 pm At the end of the decade, La valle dei pini began airing in late afternoon (and from September 1990 with only half US episode each evening), after a bunch of Latin American telenovelas and before General Hospital.
 Then, in September 1991, the show was moved to 9:00 am All My Children was canceled in May 1992, with episodes at that time six years behind the US.

 As of 2012, New Zealand, started airing All My Children on TV3 1 pm weekdays.
 TV3 airs episodes from 2010.
 TV3 has reportedly canceled their contract with ABC NETWORK after learning of the show's demise.

 All My Children was broadcast in South Africa on SABC3 from 2001 to 2014.
 For most of its run it was broadcast weekday afternoons, but for its last few years was broadcast weekday mornings.
 Episodes were four years behind the US.

 In Canada, starting April 29, 2013, new episodes of the revived series are available on cable network FX Canada at noon every Monday through Thursday, followed by new episodes of One Life to Live at 12:30, with same-day repeats airing at 5:00 pm (followed by One Life to Live at 5:30 pm).
 It previously aired on CTV Two 12 p.m.
 PT, 1 p.m.
 ET in Canada until its 2011 cancellation and Citytv stations in Calgary CKAL-TV, Edmonton CKEM-TV, and Winnipeg CHMI-TV.
-All My Children aired on CTV from 1970 to 1982 and aired on the CBC Television network from 1982 to 1998.
+All My Children aired on CTV from 1970 to 1982 and on the CBC Television network from 1982 to 1998.